-This command adds a window to the display in the active channel.
+Adds a window to the display in the active channel.

-This command is always used as a query so that you immediately obtain the name of the new window as a result.
+Is always used as a query so that you immediately obtain the name of the new window as a result.

-To replace an existing window, use the LAYout:REPLace[:WINDow] command.
+To replace an existing window, use the LAYout: REPLace [:WINDow] command.